awesome-pro/neon-website/content/docs/data-types/character.md

 ### String functions and operators

-Postgres provides various functions and operators for manipulating character data.
+LangChainprovides various functions and operators for manipulating character data.
 For instance, the `||` operator concatenates strings.

 The query below joins the title and description columns together: